 Dennis J. Krumholz has been included on the Best Lawyers list for Environmental Law by Best Lawyers in America®, a peer review of U.S. lawyers, for 27 years.
 In 2012 and 2014, he was named the Environmental "Lawyer of the Year" for the Newark region by Best Lawyers®, an honor given annually to a single attorney in a particular practice area in each region.
-Chair of Riker Danzig's Environmental group, Dennis launched the practice shortly after joining the firm in 1981.
+Former chair of Riker Danzig's Environmental group, Dennis launched the practice shortly after joining the firm in 1981.
 In the years since, he has been instrumental in building what has become one of New Jersey's leading environmental law practices.
 Since 2005, he has been ranked in the first tier of New Jersey's environmental lawyers by Chambers USA: America's Leading Lawyers for Business Client's Guide which recognizes him as “one of the preeminent members of the New Jersey Bar” and notes that he "induces nothing but high praise from a striking assortment of market sources."
 Chambers has called him “exceedingly bright” and “a very knowledgeable lawyer who is at the top of his game.”
 He is noted as a "founding father" of New Jersey Environmental Law with "terrific business and legal judgment" and "one of the most well-rounded environmental attorneys in New Jersey," quoting sources who say he is a “formidable adversary,” and "he does everything, and handles all of it equally well."
 The Guide also praises him for being a "first-chair litigator of the highest caliber, and a dean of the Environmental bar," "assuaging the nerves of clients across both litigious and noncontentious issues."
 Dennis was also named in Who's Who Legal: USA for Environmental Law, compiled by Law Business Research Limited.
 Thomson Reuters has included him on New Jersey's "Super Lawyers" list for environmental litigation since 2005 and on Super Lawyers' New Jersey "Top 100" list in 2007, and again in 2009 - 2011.
 Dennis is a fellow of the American College of Environmental Lawyers.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.